 To reduce Scope 1 and 2 emissions, we focus on reducing the energy used in production processes, promoting the introduction of energy-efficient processes and equipment, expanding the utilization of renewable energy, and so on.

-For Scope 3, we focus on reducing emissions in categories 1*1 and 11*2, which have particularly high emissions, and we work to encourage suppliers to act by conducting surveys and evaluating their initiatives as well as to develop products and technologies that contribute to achieving carbon neutrality.
+For Scope 3, we focus on reducing emissions in categories 1*1 and 11*2, which have particularly high emissions, and we work to encourage suppliers to act by conducting surveys, evaluating their initiatives, and having dialogue sessions, as well as to develop products and technologies that contribute to achieving carbon neutrality.

 In addition to "mitigation measures" to reduce greenhouse gas emissions, as "adaptation measures" to prepare for the impacts of climate change, we are also promoting the development of related products and services, such as business continuity plan (BCP) measures for production and business sites as well as disaster prevention solutions.